 A funny thing happened during the first two years that I lived there.
 First, my sweet little village had changed a great deal while I had been away.
 There were empty store fronts all over the main streets, lots of folks I’d known had moved away, and that friendly sense of a close-knit, small community was no longer there.
 More importantly, I had also changed, way more than I realized.
 During the years I had been away, I had become a vegan, and living surrounded by dairy farms, beef cattle farms, chicken bar-b-ques, and the crowning of the Dairy Queen were no longer something I could support.
 It was then that I realized that it wasn’t so much the actual physical place I lived in as much as it was my sense of place.
 I needed to live in an inner place that felt comfortable, authentic, and essentially “me.”
 So I moved back to Endicott, this time in a different neighborhood that felt like a compromise between small town and city, and I’m loving it.
 I can still walk a few blocks and see where they make the apple cider, and go to strawberry festivals and maple festivals, but I can also go down the road about 10 or 15 minutes to the city of Binghamton and visit museums, art galleries, and even attend an opera.
 My sense of place is finally at peace.

 We all need to find that place within us that tells us we are where we are supposed to be, that feeds our soul and helps us create our authentic lives.
 It is especially true when we enter into our Third Age, those years after 50 and beyond, where we finally have the time and space to answer the longings of our hearts that we put aside while we earned a living and raised a family.
 There is no better time to answer that call.

-Our writing assignment over on the Home Page this week is going to ask you to get really honest with yourself about the last time you gave yourself a break and let go of control.
+Our writing assignment for this week over on the Home Page is going to challenge you to uncover your sense of place, especially if you’ve been hiding it away, and find out what it’s saying to you.
 As always, have fun with it and remember to just keep writing.
+Peace and blessings!